Harish24-10-2005/Horix-Ai-Backend-/src/Base/MCP_structure/README.md

 ## 🌟 Overview

-The Vanij MCP Platform enables AI assistants to interact with external services through a standardized protocol.
+The Horix Ai MCP Platform enables AI assistants to interact with external services through a standardized protocol.
 It provides a unified interface for connecting to various APIs and services, making it easier to build sophisticated AI-powered applications.

 ## ✨ Features